 Broadway Subway Project, Millennium Line Extention

 Vancouver, Canada

 sion to the existing Millennium line that will connect VCC-Clark station with a new terminus at Arbutus Street, passing through six new stations and having a length of 5.7 km, with both underground and elevated route sections.

 The Broadway Corridor is one of the most densely populated area in British Columbia

-PROJECT DETAILS

-Start Date: 2020

-Category:

-Metro

 Client Province of British Columbia

 Type of excavation: TBM

 The Broadway Subway Project is an exten- not yet served by a rapid transit system, yet at and research hub, and growing residential the same time experiencing strong population communities. growth, with a 57% increase in population projected by 2040.

-Once in operation, the Millennium Line extension will provide fast, frequent and convenient SkyTrain service to B.C.'s second largest jobs centre, world-class health services, an emerging innovation
+Once in operation, the Millennium Line extension will provide fast, frequent and convenient SkyTrain service to B.C.'s second largest jobs centre, world-class health services, an emerging innovation for transit commuters.

-BENEFITS

 1. Have the capacity to move three times as many people as the current 99 B-Line.

-along Broadway.